 Specialist MBA: Ideal for individuals with some managerial experience who want to advance in a specific field.

-MBA via distance learning: Ideal for people who are unable to attend a full-time program or who are seeking more cost-effective options.
+MBA via distance learning: Ideal for people unable to attend a full-time program or seeking more cost-effective options.

 Top MBA Universities in Japan